The Joy of

 My elderly friend loves to reminisce about the good old days.
 He tells the same stories over and over again.
 He tells of watching Sammy Snead1 hitting towering drives while playing exhibitions at his local golf course; he tells of betting $20 on Seabiscuit in his 1938 match race with War Admiral2; and he tells of buying six gallons of gasoline for a dollar.

 Six gallons for a dollar?
-During the summer of 2008 I paid $4.36 a gallon while vacationing in Montana.
+During the summer of 2008 I paid $4.36 a gallon while vacationing in Montana, but in January 2015 I paid $1.92 in South Carolina.
 How could this happen?
-Some want to blame profiteering oil companies, but economists prefer explanations based on demand and supply.
+How can oil prices skyrocket at one point and then plunge back to earth at another?
+Some want to blame the forces of evil, but economists prefer explanations based on demand and supply.

-Soaring gasoline prices are nothing new.
+Erratic gasoline prices are nothing new.
 It's all old hat to those of us with enough gray hair to remember the energy crisis of the 1970's.
 Prices climbed rapidly in the 1970's, soaring from about $3 a barrel in early 1973 to over $35 a barrel in 1980.
 They then took a long slide through the 1980's and 90's, falling to almost $10 a barrel in 1998 before rising again over the last decade, diving back and then spiking again.
 If we adjust these prices for inflation3 we get an even more interesting perspective.
 Look at the chart below.
 It traces the price of a barrel of oil over the last 50 years in terms of 2012 prices.
 In this case, the price increases of the 1970's look remarkably similar to those of the 2000's.
-Adjusted for inflation, oil prices in recent years are not much different than what we experienced 35 years ago.
+And wild price fluctuations, even when adjusted for inflation, have been the rule.

 Elasticity and prices